wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 I had to look beyond the syntax to realize that a CloudFormation template represents a simple _data structure_, built up from numbers, strings, lists and maps.
-A CloudFormation template is not a program you run, but data that you can generate, analyse and transform using any programming tool.
+You can generate, analyze and transform templates using any programming tool.

-AWS publishes sample templates [in this website][CFSamples] each of them represented as a _map_, a simple data structure.
-Click on any "Launch Stack" button and you have a working application.
-That's a lot of power from an ugly YAML file.
+I believe AWS never wanted developers to write giant CloudFormation templates by hand, but it didn't guide users what to do instead.
+Then, in 2019, they announced the CDK, their offical CloudFormation template generator.

 # Cloud Development Kit (CDK)